CristinaLerint/CristinaLerint/README.md

 - 👋 Hi, I’m @CristinaLerint
-- 👀 I’m interested in learning about programming language and combining them
+- 👀 I’m interested in learning about programming languages
-- 🌱 I’m currently learning SQL
+- 🌱 I’m have started with SQL
-- 💞️ I’m looking to collaborate on .net and java
+- 💞️ currently learning java
 - 📫 How to reach me lerint.cristina@gmail.com

 <!---